zozoh/titanium/doc/en-us/com/ti-gui.md

   actions : [/*
  	 action menu items, @see <ti-menu> for more detail */],
-  // TODO maybe delete it I should be actionDisplayMode
   //.....................................
   // required and must be unique name : "b0",